Maithily1803/zlog/README.md

 ---
 ## Working of CRUD

-All data lives in a MongoDB `posts` collection.
-The API routes in `pages/api/posts/` handle everything:
 **Read (GET)**
 1) `GET/api/posts` fetches all posts, it supports `?search=` query for title/tag filtering using MongoDB `$or` with `RegExp`
 2) `GET/api/posts/[id]` fetches a single post by ID.

 **Create (POST)**
 1) `POST /api/posts` creates a new post but requires a valid JWT cookie to proceed.

 **Update (PUT)**
 1) `PUT /api/posts/[id]` updates a post by ID.
 It is JWT-protected.

 **Delete (DELETE)**
 1) `DELETE /api/posts/[id]` deletes a post and it also JWT-protected.